AI-Driven Payment Security: Building Trust Through Safe I..

 - Adjust merchant onboarding criteria based on industry risk assessments

-- Modify transaction monitoring based on account history and behavior patterns
+- Modify transaction monitoring based on account history and behaviour patterns

 - Scale compliance checking intensity based on regulatory environment changes